JetJet13/NuExplorerOS/README.md

   - for simplicity type `use BlockDB`
 4. Now we need to create collections in `BlockDB` to store our data
   - to do this, type `db.createCollection('<CollectionName>')`
-    -replace '<CollectionName>' with the following names
+    - replace `<CollectionName>` with the following names
     - `BlockCollection`
     - `ChartCollection`
-      - after creation paste in mongo shell
+      - after creating `ChartCollection` paste the following commands in the mongo shell
         - `db.ChartCollection.insert({ "_id":"orphan", "orph":[] })`
         - `db.ChartCollection.insert({ "_id":"diff", "pos":[] })`
         - `db.ChartCollection.insert({ "_id":"numtrans", "Bits":[], "Shares":[]})`